CristianoPatricio/SGAM/README.md

 python feat_extract_LFWA.py
 ```

+## 4. Construct the dataset

+After having the features in the `.npy` format, it is necessary to convert them to the `.pickle` format.

-## 4. Evaluation
+## 5. Evaluation

 For evaluating purposes, we refer the reader to the [this](https://github.com/CristianoPatricio/zsl-methods) github repository, which contains six state-of-the-art ZSL methods.
+Having the discriminative features in the `.pickle` format, you only have to pass it to the ZSL methods.

 ⚠️ Work in progress...